 Our program works by splitting a country into mutually exclusive regions, the union of which adds up to the entire country.
 From this, we can generate a synthetic population for each one of these subregions, using minimal data as an input.
 From minimalist perspective, all we need is the number of housegolds in the subregion, the appropriate microdata, and the latitude and longitude bounding box.
 We generate a synthetic population for each subregion, and organize them as requested by the user.

-This is the most interesting part yet.
-Expand?
-Capitalize US For example, in the united states we generate a unique synthetic population for each tract.
+For example, in the united states we generate a unique synthetic population for each tract.
 In each tract, we sample from the microdata corresponding to whichever PUMA the tract is located inside, and sample the location of the household from the TIGER file corresponding to the apropriate tract.
 We organize these tracts into subdirectories organized by county.
 Thus, the default United States synthetic population has a subdirectory for each state, each county within the state, and a synthetic population file for each tract.
-What is PUMA and TIGER?